GoVanguard/Log4jShell_Scanner/README.md

 ads.example.com/method?myQarg=userResponse&&myOtherArg=anotherResponse

 # TLDR

-Make sure to modify the last line of code below.
-It should contain the uuid4 that appears when you navigate to the following link: [Huntress Payload Generator](https://log4shell.huntress.com/)
+Note: If you obtain a payload from Huntress, then remove the $ from your payload.
+Your payload must point to a unique webpage from Huntress or you must generate your own custom payload.
+Logs are your vulnerable systems are kept for 30 minutes.
+Aditionally, please ensure that you modify the domains.txt file in this repository and obtain a payload from the following link: [Huntress Payload Generator](https://log4shell.huntress.com/) before using this script.

 ```shell
 sudo apt-get update
 sudo apt-get install python3 python3-pip